-A smartphone is a ready and capable tool for street photography.
-For one, it’s a camera you always have about you for opportunist shots.
-Subtle and unobtrusive, they don’t draw too much attention – but what’s more, the recent improvements in smartphone camera tech mean that you can capture so much sharper and more dynamic street shots than ever.
+A smartphone is the obvious tool for street photography.
+For one, you always have it with you and is ready for opportunist shots.
+Everyone has one, so they don’t draw attention – but what’s more, the recent improvements in smartphone camera tech mean that you can capture so much sharper and more dynamic street shots than ever.

 With so many great options out there, choosing a smartphone is highly subjective.
 The iPhone is consistently one of the most popular, with the latest equipped with absolutely superb camera setups – as we found in our review of the iPhone 15 Pro and iPhone 15 Pro Max.